 - The private tour will pick you up from your hotel in Athens or cruise ship in the Port of Piraeus

 - Your driver will be an experienced, English-speaking tour driver who will drive you safely during your private 5-day tour

 Description of the 5 days private Classical tour in Greece

-Soon afterwards the private tour will continue towards Epidaurus, where you will see the best preserved ancient theater in Greece, famous for its acoustics.
+Soon afterward the private tour will continue towards Epidaurus, where you will see the best-preserved ancient theater in Greece, famous for its acoustics.

 After Nafplion, you will head towards Mycenae that used to be one of the major state cities in the ancient years.
-At Mycenae you will see the Royal Tombs of king Agamemnon and his family, the immense Cyclopean Walls and Lion’s Gate, as well as the Museum of Mycenae, located in the archaeological site, with important artefacts from the Mycenaean Civilization.
+At Mycenae, you will see the Royal Tombs of King Agamemnon and his family, the immense Cyclopean Walls and Lion’s Gate, as well as the Museum of Mycenae, located in the archaeological site, with important artifacts from the Mycenaean Civilization.

 In the afternoon, you will head towards Olympia where you have a free evening and overnight.

 Start early in the morning, visiting the archaeological site of Ancient Olympia, the place the first Olympic Games took place in 776 B.C.
 Olympia lies in the lush valley formed by the Alfios River.
 Here you will have the chance to experience the temple of Zeus which is the most celebrated sanctuary of ancient Greece dedicated to the father of Gods Zeus which housed one of the 7 wonders of the Ancient world and the gold and ivory statue of Zeus, which was sculpted by the most famous sculptor in the world, Phidias.
 Continue to visit the temple of Hera, the shrine of Pelops (one of the oldest in the sanctuary), the Council house where the athletes took the Olympic oath, the Treasury houses, the Gymnasium, and the Palestra where they used to exercise for a month prior to the Games.
 It’s time to visit the first ancient Olympic stadium.